ray-project/ray/doc/source/ray-contribute/development.rst

 .. code-block:: shell

-  conda install -c conda-forge xboost lightgbm
+  conda install -c conda-forge xgboost lightgbm

 Install Dependencies to Build the Docs
 --------------------------------------

-Start from the Ray git project directory cloned with the instructions above from above.
+Start from the Ray git project directory cloned with the instructions above.
 Make sure you activate the Python (virtual) environment that you are using.

 Next go to the subdirectory ``doc``: